Video Transcoding: The Best Video Bitrates for Mobile Streaming [2022 Update]

 In order to better understand transcoding, it’s important to have a clear understanding of video compression.

 As a result, most video cameras actually record compressed formats.
-This means that some data is thrown out to reduce file sizes.
+This means that some video data is thrown out to reduce file sizes.
 Compression is achieved through a variety of very clever methods, but the basics are easy to understand.

 Let’s say the whole frame of your video is black for two seconds, for example, a subject could be entering a dark room.
 An uncompressed video might store all 60 frames as individual images.